davidtwco/rfcs/text/0000-build-std/2-history.md

    divergence. `compiler-builtins/c` can have a significant impact on code quality and build size.
-It also has a `mem` feature which provides symbols (`memcpy`, etc) for platforms without `std` that don't have these same symbols provided by `libc`. compiler-builtins is also built with a large number of compilation units to force each function into a different unit.
+It also has a `mem` feature which provides symbols (`memcpy`, etc) for platforms without `std` that don't have these same symbols provided by `libc`. `compiler_builtins` is also built with a large number of compilation units to force each function into a different unit, avoiding unintentionally bringing in a symbol that conflicts with one in the system's `libgcc`.

    ['unwind'][wg-cargo-std-aware#29] links to the system's version of libunwind.
    Enabling the `llvm-libunwind` feature, `-Clink-self-contained` or